cosc2336-ds-alg/assg04/README.md

 ## Task 2: Implement `sumRecursive()` Function

-Make sure you have created Issue 2 for this task.
-And it would be best to close and merge your first pull request before continuing on to Task 2.
+Make sure you have created Issue 2 for this task and associated the issue with the `Feedback` pull request.

 For the second task you should implement a recursive version of summing a `List` of values.
 The function should be named